A Global Spacetime Optimization Approach to the Real-Space Time-Dependent Schr\"odinger Equation: Results

 \section{Results}

-To assess the effectiveness and generality of FASTNet, we conduct experiments on four representative quantum systems that differ in physical characteristics and dimensionality.
-These include: (1) 1D single harmonic oscillator, (2) interacting fermions in 1D harmonic trap, (3) the real-time evolution of hydrogen atomic orbitals in 3D, and (4) molecules driven by strong laser fields.
+To assess the effectiveness and generality of FASTNet, we conduct experiments on five representative quantum systems that differ in physical characteristics and dimensionality.
+These include: (1) 1D single harmonic oscillator, (2) interacting fermions in 1D harmonic trap, (3) the real-time evolution of hydrogen atomic orbitals in 3D, (4) 3D hydrogen atom in a strong elliptically polarized laser field, and (5) H$_2$ molecule driven by weak and strong linearly polarized laser fields.
 These test cases span analytically solvable models, strongly correlated many-body systems, and high-dimensional real-space problems, allowing us to systematically assess the accuracy, expressivity, and scalability of our method across diverse dynamical regimes.